kennytilton/web-mx/doc/intro-counter.md

 Here is `Web/MX` in a tl;dr nutshell:
 * the developer writes standard HTML, CSS, and SVG, in declarative style;
-* component properties, GUI or domain, view or model, can be functions of any property of any other component;
+* component properties can be expressed as _functions_, of any other app property;
-* event handlers can update any designated input property of any component; and
+* event handlers can update any input property of any component; and
-* with more or less "glue" code, non-Matrix mechanisms can be made reactive.
+* with more or less "glue" code, non-Matrix libraries can be made reactive.

 Let us look at each of those in the context of a simple counter app.